** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 #NumberFieldA

-MOD - Calculates the remainder of the division of one number by another.
+MOD - This operator calculates the remainder of the division of one number by another.
 The result has the same sign as the divisor.
 Number a is the dividend, and number b is the divisor.

 Example:

-Please note: all the Alchemy functions that will be listed in the following pages are available, but not applicable in all cases.
-Some of the functions are generated in order to help solve specific problems and use cases, and their application at the moment is not wide.
+Note: All Alchemy functions that will be listed in the following pages are available, but not applicable in all cases.
+Some of the functions are generated in order to help solve specific problems and use cases, and their application at the moment is not system-wide.

 Functions are expressions in Alchemy that can use one or more inputs, given in brackets (), and perform complex calculations before returning the output.

-IFS (condition, value...)- Checks whether one or more conditions are met and returns the value that corresponds to the first true condition.
-Accepts parameters in pairs, the first parameter in pair is a condition and must evaluate to a boolean or an error is generated.
-The second parameter can be a constant, variable, or another expression that must result in the same type as the field for which we are using the IFS function.
+IFS (condition, value...) - This function checks whether one or more conditions are met and returns the value that corresponds to the first true condition.
+It accepts parameters in pairs.
+The first parameter is a condition and must evaluate to a boolean or an error is generated.
+The second parameter can be a constant, variable, or another expression that must result in the same type as the field for which you are using the IFS function.
 The first parameter is considered an expression before the comma, and the second one is after the comma.

 IFS ( a < b, a, a> b, b)

-- returns a if a<b is true, if a<b is false it will check if a>b, and if it is true and it will return b;
+Returns a if a<b is true.
+If a<b is false it will check if a>b and if it is true, it will return b.

 IFS ( f <=5, d * 3, (f +2 < c), IFS (f < c, 4, e>=d, d), a = b, c, f >= 250, d + 1)